mimvoid/neocities-site/src/content/worlds/aegis-of-death/malachi/extra.md

 hardest characters for me to get into the headspace of...

 He didn't even have a compelling motivation for a while, just being a runaway.
-He has, however, grown on me after I added an uncertainly to his own identity.
+He has, however, grown on me after I added an uncertainty to his own identity.
 Sorry buddy, into the dissociation bin you go~

 ## Origin